5ecompendium/bestiary/_creatures/oren-yogilvy.md

 ***Stout Resilience.*** Oren has advantage on saving throws against poison

-***Roleplaying Information.*** Oren came to Nurthfurrow's End looking for easy work and found it.
-He sings for his supper, drinks like a fish, and wanders the fields at night dreaming up new lyrics to entertain the inn's other guests.
-Oren likes to stir up trouble from time to time, but he doesn't  have a mean bone in his body.

-Ideal: "Music is food for the soul."

-Bond: "You had me at "Can I buy you a drink."

-Flaw: "I have a knack for putting myself in harm's way.
-Good thing I'm lucky!"

 ### Actions

 ***Dagger.*** Melee or Ranged Weapon Attack: +3 to hit, reach 5 ft. or range 20/60ft., one target.
 Hit: 3 (1d4+1) piercing damage.
 Duvessa carries only one dagger.

+### Roleplaying Information

+Oren came to Nurthfurrow's End looking for easy work and found it.
+He sings for his supper, drinks like a fish, and wanders the fields at night dreaming up new lyrics to entertain the inn's other guests.
+Oren likes to stir up trouble from time to time, but he doesn't  have a mean bone in his body.

+**Ideal:** "Music is food for the soul."
+**Bond:** "You had me at "Can I buy you a drink."
+**Flaw:** "I have a knack for putting myself in harm's way.
+Good thing I'm lucky!"